MarijaPetrevska1/TwitterClone/README.md

 The goal of the assignment was to design and implement a functional product-like solution, focusing on architecture, logic, code structure, and problem-solving, rather than just visual polish.
 The application supports core social media functionalities such as authentication, posting content, interacting with posts, and viewing a feed, implemented with a clear separation between backend and frontend.

+---

-🏗 Architecture Overview
+## 🏗 Architecture Overview

-The project is split into two clearly separated parts:

-🔹 Backend (ASP.NET Core Web API)
+### 🔹 Backend (ASP.NET Core Web API)

-Exposes a RESTful API
-Handles authentication, business logic, and data persistence Stateless authentication using JWT
+- RESTful API handling authentication, posts, likes, retweets, and profiles
+- Stateless JWT authentication
-Designed with services and repositories to ensure clean separation of concerns
+- Services & repositories to maintain clean separation of concerns
+- Data persistence with Entity Framework Core and MSSQL
+- Swagger / OpenAPI documentation

-🔹 Frontend (HTML, CSS, JavaScript)
+### 🔹 Frontend (HTML, CSS, JavaScript)

-Pure client-side web application
+- Client-side web application
-Communicates with backend exclusively via HTTP API calls (fetch) Uses JWT stored in localStorage for authenticated requests Simple SPA-style navigation using page redirects
+- Communicates with backend via HTTP API (`fetch`)
+- JWT stored in `localStorage` for authentication
+- SPA-like navigation using page redirects

+---

-🛠 Technologies Used
+## 🛠 Technologies Used

-Backend: ASP.NET Core Web API, Entity Framework Core, JWT Authentication, Swagger / OpenAPI, Dependency Injection, MSSQL (or configured database)
+**Backend:** ASP.NET Core Web API, Entity Framework Core, JWT Authentication, Swagger / OpenAPI, Dependency Injection, MSSQL

-Frontend: HTML5, CSS3, Vanilla JavaScript (ES Modules), Fetch API, LocalStorage for token management
+**Frontend:** HTML5, CSS3, Vanilla JavaScript (ES6 Modules), Fetch API, LocalStorage

+---

 ▶ How to Run the Project Locally